szpajder/dumpvdl2/README.md

 provided that you supply the program with approximate PPM offset value using `-e` option.
 This is even more important if your dongle has a large offset value (say, 50 or more).

+##### CPU usage on Raspberry Pi is very high

+Default compiler flags should work fine on most platforms.
+However you may get a performance boost (read: lower CPU usage) by adjusting the flags to the CPU which you intend to run dumpvdl2 on.

+dumpvdl2 has predefined knobs for three flavours of Raspberries:

+        make PLATFORM=rpiv1 (or rpiv2 or rpiv3)

+Using a recent version of GCC is important as well.
+Version 4.9 (supplied with Raspbian Jessie) is ancient and generates suboptimal code for ARM platforms.
+6.3 (available in Raspbian Stretch) or 7.1 (available in Arch Linux) both perform significantly better.

+dumpvdl2 CPU usage depends mostly on two factors:

+- the sampling rate of the SDR device - dumpvdl2 sets it as low as possible, but it can't go down beyond the lower limit of the device.
+On RTLSDR it's possible to use a sampling rate of 1.05 Msps, while on SDRplay it has to be twice as large, which implies twice the amount of work in the initial sample processing stage.
+In fact, the difference is even larger than twice, because RTLSDR samples are 8-bit, while SDRPlay uses 16-bit.

+- the number of configured VDL2 channels.
+If the CPU usage is near 100%, it's better to reduce the number of channels rather than get USB sample drops which are detrimental to the decoding performance (read: you will get less frames decoded). dumpvdl2 currently decodes all configured channels in a single program thread.
+A multithreaded decoder is TODO - once it's ready, this problem will become less important.

 ##### What do these numbers in the message header mean?

         [2017-02-26 19:18:00 GMT] [136.975] [-18.9/-43.9 dBFS] [25.0 dB]